saymrwulf/pulp-runtime/notes.md

-2014-11-23T17:53:00 - Implementing approach from a new paper read last night (pulp-runtime) 2014-11-23T20:28:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2014-11-23T06:08:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)
+2014-11-23T17:53:00 - Implementing approach from a new paper read last night (pulp-runtime) 2014-11-23T20:28:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2014-11-23T06:08:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2014-11-23T19:05:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)